robertzhidealx/cs466-project/README.md

 www.jhunewsletter.com more effectively, while also flexible enough to crawl from other websites.

-To run the crawler by itself, use 'python3 webCrawl.py {url}' (url should be without the https:// prefix) to crawl websites with default settings.
+To run the crawler by itself, use 'python webCrawl.py {url}' (url should be without the https:// prefix) to crawl websites with default settings.
 This would generate {url}.latest.txt containing 1000 crawled pages, with 4 lines per page.
 The first line contains the url, the second line contains the title, the third line